sthysel-freight/labstack/README.md

 # Usage

-FullStack can be deployed as is on any existing linux machine with docker already installed by
+LABStack can be deployed as is on any existing linux machine with docker already installed by

  - cloning this repo